When is Serena Williams playing Viktoriya Tomova at Wimbledon?

 When is Serena Williams playing her second round match at Wimbledon?

 Serena Williams powered through her first-round test against Arantxa Rus, beating the Dutch player 7-5 6-3.
 Next she faces Viktoriya Tomova from Bulgaria, who is ranked 135.
-That match is due to take place on Wednesday 4th July – check out the full order of play here for more information.
+That match takes place on Wednesday 4th July – Serena is third on Centre Court, after Roger Federer, so is likely to play in the late afternoon/early evening.
+Check out the full order of play here for more information.